BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 This will get Ubuntu server on the pi.

-The default username to log in to is: ubuntu\n
-The default password is: ubuntu
+The default username to log in to is: ubuntu<br>The default password is: ubuntu

 After the first log in, the system will prompt a passward change, set it to: